 There are 88 cities within the County, each with its own city council.
 All of the cities, in varying degrees, contract with the County to provide municipal services.
-Thirty-seven contract for nearly all their municipal services.
-More than 65 percent of the County - 2,630 square miles - is unincorporated.
+More than 60 percent of the County - 2,600 square miles - is unincorporated.
 For the one million people living in those areas, the Board of Supervisors is their "city council" and County departments provide the municipal services.